Manasija: Architecture and history

-On the inside, the original floor has been preserved in the narthex, made of marble tiles in various colours.
-Nearly half of the frescoes have been destroyed.
+On the inside, the original floor has been preserved in the narthex, made of marble tiles in various colors.
 Despot Stefan is portrayed with the church model on the left-hand wall.
 The lower register of the north choir depicts warrior-saints in armour with swords and lances, as an authentic representation of contemporaneous soldiers.
 The vault above the main door contains a picture of the Souls of the Righteous held by the Divine hand.
 On the left and right, the prophets David and Solomon are portrayed respectively.
 There are also 24 portraits of the Old Testament prophets and patriarchs in the spacious dome.
 Two compositions cover the whole first and second registers in the altar: the first represents the Adoration of the Lamb, the other the Communion of Apostles.

-The Monastery fortress, made up to defend the monastery, consists of 11 towers linked with huge walls and once, with trenches.
 The towers are mostly rectangular, save for two hexagonal ones and one square-shaped.

-An archaeological team from the UK led by Marin Brmbolić located the remains of a person whom some claim to be Despot Stefan Lazarević in the southwestern part of the monastery floor.
+An archaeological team from the United Kingdom led by Marin Brmbolić, located the remains of a person whom some claim to be Despot Stefan Lazarević in the southwestern part of the monastery floor.
 DNA comparison with the remains of his father, Knez Lazar, confirmed that the remains belong to two closely related individuals.
 However, there is no doubt that Stefan's brother Vuk was buried in Manasija and the remains could as well easily be his.
 The Serbian Orthodox Church has already officially proclaimed the remains in the Koporin Monastery, a smaller legacy of his, as those of Despot Stefan.